TeamScheire/bicycleLight/CME/v1.0/hardware/readme.md

 Measure with a voltmeter the correct combinations of the handle bar buttons to connect 3 of them to the GND and the others the the corresponding pins on the connector.

-Fron the Hornit bell, remove the button and connect the two wires which were connected to the button the CME.
+From the Hornit bell, remove the button and connect the two wires which were connected to the button the CME.
 Measure the voltage to connect them accordingly.